 Now you have a rough draft of your day from start to finish.
 Review it a few times, add in extras, reorder as needed.
 Then review it with your fiancé and whoever else is helping you plan.
 Mark up that loose leaf any way you need!

-Ok, you’ve got a draft.
-Open up that laptop and start creating an electronic copy.
+Create a clean electronic verision of your timeline.
 Word, google docs, excel, illustrator, publisher use whatever you are used to using.
 And if you have nice hand writing, that’s cool too!
 Keep with the 3 section format and create your official wedding day timeline.
 Save an official copy as a PDF and include the date edited.

 Below is a sample of the timelines we create for our Uncommon Camellia Clients.